Carlos Correa Preview, Player Props: Twins vs. Mets

-On Saturday, Carlos Correa (hitting .300 in his past 10 games) and the Minnesota Twins play the New York Mets, whose starting pitcher will be David Peterson.
+On Sunday, Carlos Correa (.462 slugging percentage in past 10 games, including two home runs) and the Minnesota Twins face the New York Mets, whose starting pitcher will be Tylor Megill.
 First pitch is at 2:10 PM ET.

-In his last game, he racked up two extra-base hits (2-for-3 with a double, a home run and an RBI) against the Mets.
+He had a hitless performance in his previous game (0-for-3) against the Mets.

 Carlos Correa Game Info & Props vs. the Mets